 Accidentally Broke the MacGuffin: The MacGuffin, Mu Aqua, is supposedly broken on multiple occasions in the anime.
 Subverted, as Mu Aqua does not break, and the Mu Aqua they thought they broke is not real.

-Adaptation Dye-Job: In the manga, everyone has the same hair and eye colours all the time (except near the end, where a red-haired Ichigo is put on the cover of one of the manga volumes]]).
-The anime changes this to give civilian Ichigo red hair and brown eyes, civilian Minto black hair and gold eyes, etc. Their transformed hair and eye colours are also brighter instead of pastel shades.
+Adaptation Dye-Job: In the manga, everyone has the same hair and eye colours all the time (except near the end, where a red-haired Ichigo is put on the cover of one of the manga volumes).
+The anime changes this to give civilian Ichigo red hair and brown eyes, civilian Minto midnight blue hair and brown eyes, etc. Their transformed hair and eye colours are also brighter instead of pastel shades.

 Adventure Rebuff: In Bu-ling's introduction, she continuously bothers Ichigo to learn how she too can become a Mew Mew only to be sent on snipe hunts or flat-out told to go away.
 This only stops when Ichigo learns that Bu-ling already is one.